| Pilates is big business as populations of all ages benefit from the mind, body, strength, stretch, etc. of

 storage.
 There is also a stackable reformer that can easily stack with two people, so larger pieces of equipment

+are still doable and have a great ROI and space is no longer an issue.
 OSF: If a non-profit decides the better way to go equipment-wise is something small, such as

+rings or balls, is there a way to estimate the ROI?
 SCHUMACHER: Most facilities that use smaller equipment don't charge for these classes but

 can definitely evaluate participation, which leads to retention when using those smaller pieces of equipment.